danupurnomo/lecture-notes/airflow-notes.md

 # AIRFLOW NOTES

+## A. Requirements

-Make sure you have cloned this [repository](https://github.com/ardhiraka/DEBlitz).
+1. Make sure you have cloned this [repository](https://github.com/ardhiraka/DEBlitz).

+2. Make sure that the Docker and PostgreSQL applications are installed on your computer

+3. You need Python 3.9 or Python 3.10 to proceed the next steps.
+If you have Python 3.11, create another Python environment with Python 3.9 or Python 3.10 (Python 3.9 is recommended).

+4. Install the following packages :
+   * For Python 3.9
+     ```py
+     pip install apache-airflow==2.3.4 --constraint https://raw.githubusercontent.com/apache/airflow/constraints-2.3.4/constraints-3.9.txt

+     pip install apache-airflow-providers-postgres --constraint https://raw.githubusercontent.com/apache/airflow/constraints-2.3.4/constraints-3.9.txt
+     ```

+     If you encounter an error while installing the `apache-airflow-providers-postgres`` package, then install the following package.
+     ```py
+     pip install apache-airflow-providers-postgres==5.4.0
+     ```

+   * For Python 3.10
+     ```py
+     pip install apache-airflow==2.3.4 --constraint https://raw.githubusercontent.com/apache/airflow/constraints-2.3.4/constraints-3.10.txt

+     pip install apache-airflow-providers-postgres --constraint https://raw.githubusercontent.com/apache/airflow/constraints-2.3.4/constraints-3.10.txt
+     ```

+     If you encounter an error while installing the `apache-airflow-providers-postgres`` package, then install the following package.
+     ```py
+     pip install apache-airflow-providers-postgres==5.4.0
+     ```

+5. Make sure the above packages are installed succesfully before you run docker-compose of Apache Airflow.

+---
+## B. Setup

 For the Apache Airflow class (Week 2 - Day 1 PM), the docker compose that will be used is on the `DEBlitz/MLPipeline/airflow_lite.yaml` path.

-## A - Setup

 1. Open Command Prompt or Terminal.